adiaac/adiaac.github.io/_pages/research.md

 ***Funding***: Robert Wood Johnson Foundation - Health Policy Research Scholars Dissertation Award, Horowitz Foundation for Social Policy Research Award

 ## Hospital Ownership and Medical Debt
-As part of a collaboration with Ambar La Forgia, Adam Leive, and Elena Prager (University of Rochester).
+I am working on two papers as part of a collaboration with Ambar La Forgia, Adam Leive, and Elena Prager (University of Rochester).
 In our first paper, we analyze how differences in hospital and health system characteristics may be associated with medical debt, leveraging markets with single owners to attribute debt to hospitals.

 In our second paper, we leverage a linkage of all-payer admissions data and a full "sample" of borrowers in California to examine how ownership change impacts underlying medical debt.

-***Funding***:
-An extension of this workstream linking all-payer admissions data and a full "sample" of borrowers in California received a 2026 National Institute for Healthcare Management (NIHCM) Research Grant.
+***Funding***: 2026 National Institute for Healthcare Management (NIHCM) Research Grant

 ## Racial and Ethnic Differences in Medical Debt *[Dissertation]*
 Leveraging a novel dataset of credit reports with imputed race and ethnicity from RAND BISG, I study differences in trends in medical debt in collections.
 These findings are set to be published in *Health Affairs Scholar.* My coauthors are Jenny Guadamuz, Charleen Hsuan, and Hector Rodriguez.